AI Pitch Deck Builders Compared: Gamma vs Beautiful.ai vs Slidebean vs Burndecks (2026)

 Slidebean

-What it does well: Slidebean is more than a deck builder — it's a startup fundraising platform.
-Beyond slides, you get financial modeling tools, a cap table builder, investor CRM, and (at the $99/mo tier) human consulting.
-Their content marketing is also best-in-class; the Company Forensics YouTube series alone drove millions in attributed revenue.
+Slidebean is less of a deck builder and more of a fundraising platform.
+Beyond slides, you get financial modeling, a cap table builder, investor CRM, and human consulting at the $99/mo tier.
+Their content — especially the Company Forensics YouTube series — is genuinely excellent and worth watching regardless of which tool you use.

 Pricing: Free (no export), Starter $12/mo, Accelerate $99/mo.